Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when stressed; I write.

-Life has broken most of us many times, whether through physical illness, heartbreak, financially, or even an injury.
-If what you need is freedom from depression and healing of a broken heart, God can restore and set you free; he can cure all wounds.
+Life has broken most of us at some point, whether through physical illness, financial difficulties, or even an injury.
+Whether you lost a loved one, suffered a breakup, or struggled with depression, God can restore and set you free; he can heal every wound.

-Drug abuse, alcoholism, physical abuse, sexual abuse, emotional abuse, bullying, or whatever type of ill-treatment - God can take all the broken pieces of your life and restore what seems broken beyond repair.
+Whether it is drug abuse, alcoholism, physical abuse, sexual abuse, emotional abuse, bullying, or any other type of ill-treatment, God can restore all the broken pieces of your life and make them whole again.

-You, who need mending, permit God to find the beauty in being broken.
-You allow him to turn a life that shatters into a world of beauty.
-Let God heals the wounds of past heartbreak from people who could not fully love you.
+Let God find the beauty in your brokenness when you need mending.
+Allow him to turn a shattered life into a world of beauty.
+He can heal the wounds of past heartbreaks caused by those who failed to love you unconditionally.

-We live in a world where sometimes life’s challenges seem impossible to overcome, so much to learn and put together like many jigsaw puzzle pieces.
-Even when we strive and find out how to bring the pieces together, they don’t always hold together.
-We find ourselves lost, twisted, or detached from the life we strive so hard to put together and live on a daily.
+Occasionally in life, we face challenges that seem impossible to overcome, so much to learn and put together like many puzzle pieces.
+Even when we work hard to bring the fragments together, they may not always hold.
+We find ourselves lost, twisted, or detached from the life we work so hard to build and live.

-Life would be easier if all the pieces of life’s puzzles would always hold tight together once we place them in the order that leads to a bright future.
+It would be nice if all the pieces of life’s puzzles stayed together once we arranged them in an order that led to a bright future.
 However, it’s not that simple.
 Life arises with trials, which make us have to build, rebuild.
 Start over in the search for life’s puzzle pieces.

-While striving to make sure the correct puzzle piece in the proper order, sometimes your world will come crashing down like a domino effect.
-Nothing hurts an individual more, especially a mother who ever felt like her child has broken her into so many pieces while caring for him or her.
+Sometimes, as you strive to put the puzzle pieces in the proper order, your world will come tumbling down like a domino effect.
+Nothing could be worse than a mother who feels that caring for her child has shattered her.

 Although you allow yourself to be helpless, and it left you feeling broken and wounded, God can mend your b-r-o-k-e-n pieces and help you find the beauty in brokenness.